 "Scientists have been unable to explain this phenomenon, but the authorities in Goldenrod have warned against panic," said the newsreader.

 But my Pokemon - Bellossom, Ponyta, Raichu and Ledian - seemed unusually restless that night and kept breaking out of their Poke Balls no matter how many times I put them back.
-In the end, I had to relent and allowed Bellossom, Raichu and Ledian into my bed, secretly glad of their company although I wished Raichu would get his tail out of my face.
+In the end, I had to relent and allow Bellossom, Raichu and Ledian to climb into my bed.
+I was secretly glad of their company, though I wished Raichu would get his tail out of my face.
 Ponyta was too large so she stayed on the floor, curling her hooves under her body and sleeping with one eye open.

 The next day, I was woken by Maxine (my nine-year-old sister) charging into my room and belting me with her pillow.
 "Katie!
 Get up now!" she yelled.
 "Something funny's going on!"